CSE Bulletin: Appointment of Market Maker

-Toronto, Ontario--(Newsfile Corp. - May 13, 2020) Effective Thursday, May 14, 2020, Independent Trading Group will be responsible for the Guaranteed Fill volume and automatic execution of odd lots for the symbols below.
+Toronto, Ontario--(Newsfile Corp. - May 20, 2020) - Effective Thursday, May 21, 2020, W.D.
+Latimer Co.
+Limited will be responsible for the Guaranteed Fill volume and automatic execution of odd lots for the symbols below.

 Quick Link: